l7mp/stunner/README.md

 [to](https://stackoverflow.com/questions/52929955/akskubernetes-service-with-udp-and-tcp)
 [scale](https://stackoverflow.com/questions/62088089/scaling-down-video-conference-software-in-kubernetes)
 WebRTC services with Kubernetes, just to get (mostly) insufficient answers?
-Want to safely connect your users behind a NAT, without relying on expensive [third-party TURN services](https://bloggeek.me/managed-webrtc-turn-speed)?
+Want to safely connect users behind a NAT without relying on expensive [third-party TURN services](https://bloggeek.me/managed-webrtc-turn-speed)?

 Worry no more!
 STUNner allows you to deploy *any* WebRTC service into Kubernetes, smoothly